avo-hq/docs.avohq.io/docs/2.0/custom-tools.md

 ### Using path helpers

-Because you're in a Rails engine you will have to prepend the engine object to the path.
+Because you're in a Rails engine, you will have to prepend the engine object to the path.

 #### For Avo paths